 The All-on-4 method works around the need for bone grafting by placing smaller dental implants in the anterior of the mouth, where there is usually more bone left.
 Dr. Malo found that by angling the implants, he could support a denture arch with just four of them.
 The panographic x-ray here shows what the implants look like in the jawbone.
 The diagram below on the right shows how the denture arch is attached after the dental implants have healed.

-The Risks of the All on 4 Method
+The Pros and Cons of All on 4 Dental Implants